sandpiper-framework/sandpiper-web/content/en/blog/news/first-post/index.md

 ### Motivation

-This time last year at his keynote address for the 2019 [ACPN](https://www.autocare.org/who-we-are/segments/acpn/automotive-content-professionals-network/), [Jason Riegel](https://www.linkedin.com/in/jasonriegel/) challenged our industry to do better.
+This time last year, at his keynote address for the 2019 [ACPN](https://www.autocare.org/who-we-are/segments/acpn/automotive-content-professionals-network/), [Jason Riegel](https://www.linkedin.com/in/jasonriegel/) challenged our industry to do better.

-Comparing today's content delivery environment to a time just before the arrival of the telegraph for delivering cross-country messages in the 1800s, he stated:
+Jason compared today's content delivery environment to a time just before the arrival of the telegraph for delivering cross-country messages in the 1800s.

 {{% alert %}}
 *"our industry is stuck somewhere between the stage coach and the pony express"* -- Jason Riegel
 {{% /alert %}}

-Clearly, we don't want to be the pony express of our time!
-We need a "disruptive" technology like the telegraph.
+Clearly, we don't want to be today's equivalent of the pony express!
+We need a "disruptive" technology similar in impact to the telegraph.

 He concluded his presentation with his vision for a "**Connected Aftermarket**":